Lamentation Mountain

 Sigrun Gadwa, Ecologist, Carya Ecological Services

-Ms. Gadwa performed a detailed ecological assessment that gave the Berlin Land Trust the information they needed to submit an impressive open space grant application to the Connecticut Department of Energy and Environmental Protection (DEEP).
-It was our first-ever grant to DEEP and we were fortunately awarded funding by the state that payed for 65% of the appraised property value.
-The trust then raised funds to pay for the difference and the additional costs required by the state for a boundary survey and signage for the property.
+Ms. Gadwa performed a detailed ecological assessment that gave the Berlin Land Trust the information they needed to submit its OSWA grant to DEEP.
+It was our first-ever grant to the OSWA program and we were fortunately awarded funding from DEEP for 65% of the appraised property value.
+The trust then raised funds to pay for the difference as well as the additional costs required by the state for a boundary survey and signage for the property.

-This project is particularly meaningful to the land trust members, who worked with Alice Fern Bruce, a founding member of the Berlin Land Trust.
-She was deeply invested in the preservation of Lamentation Mountain.
+The establishment of the Alice Fern Bruce Preserve is particularly meaningful to the land trust members, who worked together with Alice Fern Bruce.
+She was a founding member of the Berlin Land Trust and she was deeply invested in the preservation of Lamentation Mountain.
 In fact upon her passing, she donated 41 acres to the Berlin Land Trust along the northern end of Lamentation Mountain.
-This new acquisition provides a unique opportunity to honor her commitment to land conservation and fulfill her desire to further preserve Lamentation Mountain for generations to come- a fitting tribute to a life well-lived.
+This new preserve in her name provides a unique opportunity to honor her commitment to land conservation and fulfill her desire to further preserve Lamentation Mountain for generations to come- a fitting tribute to a life well-lived.

 The Berlin Land Trust could always use your help.
 To join us in our preservation efforts, please contact us at: